mmamaev/timeboard/doc/source/making_a_timeboard.rst

 Not all `Marker` frequencies are valid
 --------------------------------------

-Currently `UnsupportedPeriodError` is raised for some combinations of base unit frequency and `Marker` frequency which may result in one base unit belonging to differen adjacent calendar periods marked by the `Marker`.
+Currently `UnacceptablePeriodError` is raised for some combinations of base unit frequency and `Marker` frequency which may result in one base unit belonging to differen adjacent calendar periods marked by the `Marker`.

 Base unit is not a subperiod
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^